-Visiting Ireland’s Bunratty Castle
+Visiting Bunratty Castle and Folk Park Clare Ireland

-Getting to Bunratty from Dublin
+Bunratty Castle from Dublin

 To get to Bunratty from Dublin you can drive there in about 3 hours but it’s a bit of a journey.
 If you are in Galway, it takes just over an hour to get there.